Chronomancer/WavefrontViewer/README.md

 # WavefrontViewer
-Simple C++ Wavefront OBJ file viewer using OpenGL and SDL built with Visual Studio
+A very basic C++ Wavefront OBJ file viewer using OpenGL and SDL built with Visual Studio

 Can only read triangular faces, not polygonal, and does not draw textures